Ancient

 European Union Approval — Food Additive E957

 The European Union formally approved thaumatin as a permitted food additive under designation E957.
-This approval, following extensive safety review by European regulatory authorities, opened the door to widespread commercial use in European food and beverage products.
-Europe has historically maintained stricter food additive standards than the United States — the EU approval therefore carried significant weight as a safety endorsement.
+Europe has historically maintained stricter food additive standards than the United States — the EU approval therefore carried significant weight.
 Thaumatin joined the EU's list of approved sweeteners and flavor enhancers, where it remains today.

 1990s–2000s